Dartle Documentation

 Download Magnanimous

-* runMagnanimous [default] [out-of-date]
+* runMagnanimous [default] [up-to-date]

 Builds the Dartle Website using Magnanimous